 2. PDPs are focused on one type of shopper

-Ideally, an e-commerce landing page should accomplish the following three things:
+Ideally, an e-commerce product landing page should accomplish the following three things:

 - Fulfill the promises you made in your ad or social media post

 - Inspire a visitor to take the next step in becoming a customer

 However, when PDPs act as e-commerce landing pages, they often fall short of these three rules.
 And that’s a problem.

 PDPs ignore all customers outside the bottom of the funnel.

 Almost 25% of online shoppers who arrive on e-commerce sites land on a PDP.
 And those who arrive on a PDP are 72% more likely to bounce than those who land on any other page of the site, according to research by Monetate.

 Why?
 Because PDPs are primarily built to help a customer validate whether a product is one they’re looking to purchase.
 A PDP’s goal is hyper-focused on driving conversions at the bottom of the funnel.
 It’s not focused on helping customers find what they’re looking for or learn more about a brand or its ethos.

 PDPs are critical for nurturing prospects who are close to making a purchase, but they ignore all customers who aren’t in the bottom of the funnel.
 For marketers, this is a challenge — you need your PDP to be easy to find, but it isn’t always the best foot to put forward.